mrazr/antarstick/README.md

     A menu will appear, where you&rsquo;ll have an option to choose how many processes you want to spawn.
     Considering the analysis procedure is relatively computationally demanding, bear in mind that choosing a number of processes that matches the number of processes/cores of your CPU will have an effect on the responsiveness of the whole system.

+    For now, due to the way Windows creates processes and handles their memory, the Windows version is limited to 2 processes per camera to avoid huge consumption of RAM.
 8. The **Measurement mode** allows you to adjust incorrect measurements.
 Incorrect measurements can be corrected by clicking at the appropriate level in the sticks that have been assigned erroneous measurements.